Sanish1246/office-items-recognition/README.md

 ## Starting the application

-Move to the office-items-classification folder
+Move to the office-items-prediction folder (assuming that you are still on the office-items-recognition folder, else navigate there and then run the command)

 ```
-cd office-items-classification
+cd office-items-prediction
 ```

 Then, run the following command to start the Python server to use the model: